cs3110/textbook/src/chapters/ds/twothree.md

 The code is considerably longer than red-black tree insertion.
 In part that's because of all the comments we've added to explain it.
 But also, having two different node shapes (2-node vs. 3-node) inherently makes the code more complicated, and using records instead of tuples for the data carried by the nodes makes the code more verbose.
-Considerably more succinct implementations would be possible.
+Considerably more succinct implementations are possible.

 ```{code-cell} ocaml
 let impossible () = failwith "impossible: grow returns Two"